"Ancient crafts, modern challenges"

 While the papers promote transparency and corporate accountability, they also respect the traditions and crafts of coloured gemstone mining and the relationships that have been built over hundreds of years.

 The papers were commissioned by and in consultation with the Coloured Gemstones Working Group and with significant contributions from international experts, industry practitioners and members of society, all of whom generously shared their time and perspectives.
-We will be releasing the full series during 2020 and will post updates on this site.

 A note on 'coloured gemstones'